Addiction To Heroin

 first time users

-Approximately 156,000 Americans used heroin for the first time in 2012.
-It is one of the most dangerous drugs, and this number of first-time users has nearly doubled over the past decade.
+Approximately 156,000 Americans used Heroin for the first time in 2012.
+It is one of the most dangerous drugs, and the number of first-time users has nearly doubled over the past decade.

 percent of youths

 Heroin is one of the most addictive substances in existence, and an addiction to this drug is hard to overcome without help.
-If you or someone you care about is suffering from a heroin addiction, find treatment and support that can help.
+The good news is that there are a variety of treatment options to help individuals struggling with Heroin to come off the drug safely and learn new ways to manage unpleasant emotions effectively.
+If you or someone you care about is suffering from a Heroin addiction, contact a treatment provider today.